giankdiluvi/giankdiluvi.github.io/cdmx.md

 More than a neighborhood it's like Mexico City's Stanley Park or Central Park.
 But bigger, with more things to do and places to explore.
 If not the whole day, it's at least worth spending a half day exploring it.
 It's split into four sections.
-Sections 1 and 2 are the most popular ones.
+Sections 1 and 2 are the most popular ones and all the stuff below is in one or the other.

+I recommend you start at a section, do it in its entirety, then head to the other (or split it by days).

 Note: if you want to run in CDMX, stay close to Chapultepec.
 It's beautiful and running would be an awesome way to explore it.